MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/administering-apps/deployment/index.md

 2. For Java adapters, if the adapter uses Java URLConnection with HTTPS, make sure that the back-end certificates are in the MobileFirst Server keystore.

-    For more information, see [Using SSL in HTTP adapters]().
+    For more information, see [Using SSL in HTTP adapters](../../adapters/javascript-adapters/js-http-adapter/using-ssl/).
 For more information about using self-signed certificates, see [Configuring SSL between MobileFirst adapters and back-end servers by using self-signed certificates](#configuring-ssl-between-mobilefirst-adapters-and-backend-servers-by-using-self-signed-certificates).

     > **Note:** If the application server is WebSphere® Application Server Liberty, then the certificates must also be in the Liberty truststore.

 3. Verify the server-side configuration of the adapter.

-    For more information about adapter configuration, see [Configuring adapters]().

 4. Use the `mfpadm deploy adapter` and `mfpadm adapter set user-config` commands to upload the adapter and its configuration.

-    For more information about **mfpadm** for adapters, see [Commands for adapters]().
+    For more information about **mfpadm** for adapters, see [Commands for adapters](../using-cli/#commands-for-adapters).

 ## Configuring SSL between MobileFirst adapters and back-end servers by using self-signed certificates
 You can configure SSL between MobileFirst adapters and back-end servers by importing the server self-signed SSL certificate to the MobileFirst keystore.